typesupply/opentype-cookbook/website/content/putting-it-together.md

         } Lowercase;
     } c2sc;

-The first rule, sub @uppercase by @smallcaps;, is implicitly in a lookup.
+The first rule, `sub @uppercase by @smallcaps;`, is implicitly in a lookup.
 The result is the same as this:

     :::fea
     feature c2sc {